-I’ll be heading to Europe pretty soon, so today I’ve arranged for a guest post from Marissa of Postcards from Seattle.
+Today we have a guest post from Marissa of Postcards from Seattle.
 As part of a Focus on Festivals series Marissa will be sharing her experience at the famous Coachella Music and Arts Festival in Indio, California.
-All photos in this post are courtesy of Marissa.
+Photos in this post are courtesy of Marissa.

 Ever since I can remember, I have been an avid music lover.
 I used to use all my allowance money on cassette tapes when I was younger (I have since advanced to mp3s), and concert tickets when I was old enough to have a job.
 I have been to over a hundred concerts and multiple music festivals.
 When I found out about Coachella years ago, it had been my ultimate dream to go.
 Hundreds of bands, including very well known ones, all playing at one festival?
 I couldn’t think of anything better!